jsandler18/jsandler18.github.io/_extra/prop-channel.md

 The property channel is a way of getting and setting data about various hardware devices, of which the framebuffer is just one.

 ## Property Channel Messages
 Messages have a fairly complex and poorly documented structure.
-A message must be a 16 byte aligned buffer of 4 byte words.
+A message must be a 16 byte aligned buffer of 4 byte words. **The response overwrites the original message**

 A Message starts with a 4 byte size of the message, including the 4 bytes for the size itself.